nunchuk-io/nunchuk-journal/keys-are-not-enough.md

 This is where we are today.
 Both the key component and the script component of the address have gotten highly complex that possession of private keys makes up only a small part of ownership.

 During this period, wallet providers coped with this complexity through their own ways, often ad-hoc and non-standard, which led to unfortunate consequences.
 First, wallets became less compatible with one another.
 As an example, to recover a wallet created with one provider in another provider requires looking up magic "recovery paths".
-Another negative side effect is the invention of poor concepts such as YPUB/ZPUB that further complicates the process and confuses the user.
+Another negative side effect is the invention of poor concepts such as YPUB/ZPUB that further complicate the process and confuse the user.
 We will discuss YPUB/ZPUB and why they should be avoided separately in another article.

 But it doesn't stop here.
 Soon Bitcoin will have even more advanced scripting capabilities, such as [Taproot](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki).
 When that happens, the number of address permutations increases even further.